kognise/obsidian-aviation/FAR/Volume 2/D Airmen/0067 Medical standards and certification.md

 \(4\) The holder fails to provide medical information reasonably needed by the Federal Air Surgeon for certification under this section; or

-\(5\) The holder makes or causes to be made a statement or entry that is the basis for withdrawal of an Authorization or SODA under §67.403.
+\(5\) The holder makes or causes to be made a statement or entry that is the basis for withdrawal of an Authorization or SODA under [[Volume 2/D Airmen/0067 Medical standards and certification.md#§67.403   Applications, certificates, logbooks, reports, and records: Falsification, reproduction, or alteration; incorrect statements.|§67.403]].

 \(g\) A person who has been granted an Authorization or SODA under this section based on a special medical flight or practical test need not take the test again during later physical examinations unless the Federal Air Surgeon determines or has reason to believe that the physical deficiency has or may have degraded to a degree to require another special medical flight test or practical test.